-The combined efforts of three massive volcanic eruptions, between 1.2 million and 300,000 years ago brought into existence South Korea’s largest island, Jeju.
-Located to the south of the Korean mainland, between China to the west and Japan to the east, Jeju is otherwise known as the Island of the Gods, and not without reason.
+The combined efforts of three massive volcanic eruptions, between 1.2 million and 300,000 years ago brought into existence South Korea’s largest island: Jeju.
+To the south of the Korean mainland, between China in the west and Japan in the east, Jeju is otherwise known as the Island of the Gods.

-Unlike mainland Koreans, who believe they have descended form Dangun (the demigod born of a deity and bear-turned woman), the indigenous people of Jeju have their own three myths of origin: that of the cosmos, the island itself, and its human inhabitants.
+Unlike mainland Koreans, who are believed to have descended form Dangun (the demigod born of a deity and bear-turned woman), the indigenous people of Jeju have their own three myths of origin: that of the cosmos, the island itself, and its human inhabitants.
 The latter tells a tale of three demigods, Ko, Yang and Bu, who rose from volcanic caves (or lava tubes, earlier believed to lead to the sacred Underworld), deep in the earth to marry three princesses from another land (arguably Japan).
-This union laid the groundwork for the rise of the Tamna Kingdom, upon which Jeju’s culture is based.
+This union laid the groundwork for the rise of the Tamna Kingdom, on which Jeju’s culture is based.

-Oddly enough, like its myths, most things in Jeju tend to come in threes, whether they be “samda” (the three abundances) of wind, rock and women, or “sammu” (the three absences) of thieves, gates and beggars.
+Oddly enough, like its myths, most things in Jeju tend to come in threes, whether they be samda (the three abundances) of wind, rock and women, or sammu (the three absences) of thieves, gates and beggars.
 More notably however, Jeju was once known as the “island of three misfortunes” due to its high mountains, harsh winds and unproductive soil.
-All said and done though Jeju’s crowing glory in the threes department is unquestionably its three UNESCO World Natural Heritage sites; Halla National Park, Sunrise Peak (Seongsan Ilchulbong) and the Geomun Oreum Lava Tube System.
-Access is conditional on ones level of physical and mental fitness, and the ability to stay calm if you cannot feel your toes.
+Jeju’s crowing glory however, is unquestionably its three UNESCO World Natural Heritage sites; Halla National Park, Sunrise Peak (Seongsan Ilchulbong) and the Geomun Oreum Lava Tube System.
+Access is conditional on ones level of physical and mental fitness, and the ability to stay calm when you cannot feel your toes.